Code-Institute-Submissions/YogaCity/README.md

 Every page has the same footer.<br><br>
 __index.html__ <br>
 The page starts with a yoga image to get in the right yoga mood.<br>
-Underneath the image will all the genarl information about Yoga City with links to the three locations.<br>
+Underneath the image will all the general information about Yoga City with links to the three locations.<br>
-Followed by basic yoga information and yoga history.<br>
+Followed by basic yoga information and yoga history.<br><br>
-At the bottom some yoga images with a hoover over quote on top of each image.<br>
-The locations button will give you the three location options.<br><br>
 __alkmaar.html__<br>
 __hoorn.html__<br>
 __zaandam.html__<br>